How to authenticate your personal domain name

 To do this, please go to DNS Settings to edit the DNS zone of your domain name.

-PS: If you have any problems with this, please contact your domain provider's support team.
+PS: If you encounter any difficulties, please contact your domain provider's support team.

 In this article, we will be using OVH as an example.